NowrozShahriar/project_najva/README.md

 The project will remain open source, and the hope is that fellow comrade XMPP providers will host this client alongside the many free (or even paid 🤷‍♂️) servers.

-All this... until the direly needed job takes the dev guy away.
+All this... until the direly needed job takes away the dev guy.
 Then — who knows?
 Maybe something miraculous will happen, and Najva will survive to live a long, fulfilling life.
 Or, may dear Najva rest in peace. 🪦

 ---